vishnukumarkvs/notes/Packer.md

 Stages
 - Builder
   - used to create image
-  - depends on the paltf
+  - depends on the platform
+  - specify base image
+  -
 - Provisioner
 -